google-research/weatherbench2/README.md

 # WeatherBench 2 - A benchmark for the next generation of data-driven global weather models

+**🚨🚨🚨 [WeatherBench-X](https://github.com/google-research/weatherbenchX) has been released.
+It provides an updated version of our evaluation code base.
+We encourage users to switch to the new codebase.
+The [data guide] (https://weatherbench2.readthedocs.io/en/latest/data-guide.html) is still up-to-date. 🚨🚨🚨**

 [arXiv paper](https://arxiv.org/abs/2308.15560)
 [Google AI Blog post](http://ai.googleblog.com/2023/08/weatherbench-2-benchmark-for-next.html)